-The Mývatn line is another popular Icelandic skin care line that carries affordable products to suit all skin types.
-The facial cream contains Icelandic herbs and minerals that moisturize skin, smooth fine lines, and even skin tone in four weeks or less.
+The Mývatn line is another popular Icelandic skincare line that carries affordable products to suit all skin types.
+The facial cream contains Icelandic herbs and minerals that moisturize skin, smooth fine lines, and even skin tone in about a month.

 3. Icelandic skin care uses homegrown ingredients.

 Soley Organics is a family-run operation whose recipes have been passed down for generations.
-Unfortunately, Soley no longer ships overseas.
-Now, U.S. customers must purchase products from Soley’s Amazon shop, which only sells hair care products.
+Unfortunately, Soley no longer ships overseas, so U.S. customers have to purchase from Soley’s Amazon shop, which only sells hair products for now.

 In the U.S., however, Skyn Iceland has gone mainstream.
 The Hydro Cool Firming Eye Gels are a best-seller at just $18.
 Made with hexapeptide technology, Hydro Cool Gels are easy to use and work best when chilled.

-The cold blasts tired eyes awake, making you look alert no matter how sleep-deprived you are.
+The cold blasts tired eyes awake, making you look alert no matter how exhausted you feel.

 So there you have it.
 Glowing skin comes from science, nature, and the Blue Lagoon.
 Better yet, geothermal spas heal the mind and body.
 If anyone has tried these products or visited a geothermal spa, feel free to share your experience.